-Both Stephen and my brother chose the ribs, so I couldn’t try the Steelhead Trout, but browsing over other tables it looked delicious as well.
+Both Fatboy and my brother chose the ribs, so I couldn’t try the Steelhead Trout, but browsing over other tables it looked delicious as well.
 However, this was not a bad choice nor a disappointment.
 The ribs were fall-off-the-bone type, and it was huge.
 Not just the plate or the bone, but the size of that thing was enormous!
 Didn’t really taste the bone marrow, but it doesn’t matter, because the mashed potato plus their sauce equals sex in my mouth.
 Aside from the mashed potato, they also had a roasted one, and the Chinese gai lan on the side.
 The gai lan didn’t strike me as weird as I thought, unlike with the bok choi at Ciao Bella.

 Rabbit Three Ways; braised leg, pan seared rack and prosciutto wrapped tenderloin stuffed with mushroom and sage, with lemongrass rabbit jus